akhilsathuluri/x-ray-toolbox/README.md

 # Release history
 This is a new stable release of the v0.0.3a.
-There are several new features included in this version as listed below.
+There are several new features included in this.
+A detailed list can be seen in `releases` tab
  <!-- X-Ray tool now uses streamlit-1.3.0.
 The last stable release done on 29-12-2021 -->
 <!-- ### Release v0.0.3a: -->
 <!-- ### New in v0.0.3a:\n